MikroElektronika/mikrosdk_click_v2/clicks/rtd2/README.md

 ### Application Task

-> Reads an ambient temperature measured by the PT100 3-wire temperature probe connected to the RTD 2 click board, and logs the results on the USB UART each second.
+> Reads an ambient temperature measured by the PT100 3-wire temperature probe connected to the RTD 2 Click board, and logs the results on the USB UART each second.

 ```c